Deligne's conjecture for automorphic motives over CM-fields: Proof of the factorization

-Here the replacement of $\Delta_H$ by a power of $2 \pi i$ is a consequence of (1.22) and (1.23) in \cite{grob_lin}, and the elimination of the local factors $I^*_v(f_v,f'_v)$ at the non-archimedean places follows from Lemma \ref{localIv}.
+Here, we could remove the contragredient in the second line, as both $\Pi$ and $\Pi'$ are conjugate self-dual, whereas the replacement of $\Delta_H$ by a power of $2 \pi i$ is a consequence of (1.37) and (1.38) in \cite{grob_lin}, and the elimination of the local factors $I^*_v(f_v,f'_v)$ at the non-archimedean places follows from Lem.\ \ref{localIv}.
 At the archimedean places we make the following observation: